Dan0sz/host-webfonts-locally/readme.txt

 = How Does It Work? =

-After installing the plugin, choose your Optimization Mode: Force (default) or Scan Each Page (only available in Pro).
+After installing the plugin, choose your Optimization Mode: Force (default) or Scan Posts/Pages (only available in Pro).

 When *Force* is selected, you can simply configure OMGF to work in the way you want, and run its detection mechanism on an address of your choosing.
 Tweak the stylesheet(s) as you wish and these will be used throughout your site.